How to Add Barcodes and GTINs to Shopify Products in Bulk

 What Missing GTINs Cost You in Google Shopping

 Google Shopping requires valid GTINs for branded products where a GTIN exists in the GS1 database.
-Products submitted to Google Merchant Centre without a valid GTIN (when one should exist) receive a "Limited performance due to missing identifier" status.
+Products submitted to Google Merchant Centre without a valid GTIN receive a "Limited performance due to missing identifier" status.
 Google surfaces these products less frequently in Shopping results.

-The "should exist" condition is important.
+The "should exist" condition matters.
 Google checks whether a GTIN is registered for a product matching that title and brand.
 If a GTIN exists but was not submitted, the product is penalised.
-If no GTIN exists (a custom product), the product can be marked as custom and given an MPN (Manufacturer Part Number) instead.
-The problem arises specifically with branded products that have registered GTINs but whose Shopify Barcode field is blank or contains a non-GTIN code.
+If no GTIN exists, the product can be marked as custom and given an MPN (Manufacturer Part Number) instead.

 For merchants who import branded products from wholesalers, this affects a significant portion of the catalogue.
-Many such catalogues were imported with supplier SKUs in the Barcode field, meaning hundreds of products show in Merchant Centre with limited performance that could be resolved by filling in the correct GTINs.
+Many catalogues arrived with supplier SKUs in the Barcode field, meaning hundreds of products sit in Merchant Centre with limited performance that a correct GTIN would resolve.

 The Solution